 At first it confined itself to capital expenditure projects, mainly for the development of infrastructures, whether predominantly economic (roads, ports, etc.) or social (hospitals, schools, etc.).
-Since the Lomé Conventions, it has been able to include industrial or agricultural projects among the operations that it helps to finance.
+Since the Lomé Conventions, the Fund has also helped to finance industrial or agricultural projects.